-[1-22-12] Hold For Pickup service is available with Express Mail under 113 and 413.
-Hold For Pickup service is also available with online and commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, Parcel Select Nonpresort parcels, and Parcel Select Regional Ground parcels when:
+[1-27-13] Hold For Pickup service is available with Express Mail under 113 and 413.
+Hold For Pickup service is also available with online and commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:

-- a.
-Mailpieces bear the Hold For Pickup label. - b.
-Mailpieces bear an Intelligent Mail package barcode encoded with a correct ZIP+4 Code, matching the address and meeting the standards in 708.5.0.
+a.
+Mailpieces bear the Hold For Pickup label.

-c.
+- b.
+Mailpieces bear an Intelligent Mail package barcode encoded with a correct ZIP+4 Code, matching the address and meeting the standards in 708.5.0. - c.
 At a minimum, one of the authorized extra services must be combined with Hold For Pickup service.
 If adding insurance for \$200 or less, one of the other authorized extra services must be added, which provides required tracking for the service.